ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.ds18b20/README.md

 **Null on error** defines how sensor read errors are handled.
 If this option is set, a `null` value be written to the sensor state on error.
 If unset, the state will not be updated on errors.

+The **Enabled** checkbox allows you disable specific sensors separately.

 ### Conversion from `°C` to `°F`